Creative Zen

-ZEN is a series of discontinued portable media players designed and manufactured by Creative Technology Limited.
+ZEN is a series of portable media players designed and manufactured by Creative Technology Limited from 2004 to 2011.
 The players evolved from the NOMAD brand through the NOMAD Jukebox series of music players, with the first separate "ZEN" branded models released in 2004.
 The last Creative Zen player, X-Fi3, was released at the end of 2011.

 Three Creative Zens (the Portable Media Center, Micro Photo, and Vision:M) won the Best of CES award from 2004 to 2006 in their respective categories, with the latter winning the overall award.
-The ZEN series had a strong foothold in Asian Pacific markets, especially in Singapore, the company's headquarters.
+The ZEN series had a strong foothold in Asian Pacific markets, especially in Singapore, the location of the company's headquarters.

-All players support MP3 and WMA formats, while some models support also WAV and Audible formats.
+All players support MP3 and WMA formats, with some models also supporting WAV and Audible formats.
 They are bundled with device drivers and Creative MediaSource, a media player that includes transferring and syncing abilities exclusively for the players.
 Some models are PlaysForSure-certified for being compatible with Windows Media Player via Media Transfer Protocol (MTP) and supporting the Janus DRM.
 They are natively compatible with Windows, with some also supporting Mac OS X.

 Models

 NOMAD Jukebox Zen series

-The first models branded as a "Zen" were then released under the now-defunct NOMAD line, and have an anodized aluminium case.
-The 2.5-inch Fujitsu hard drives range from a 20 (NOMAD Jukebox Zen), 30 (Zen NX, Zen Xtra), 40 and 60 GB (Xtra).
-Unlike the earlier NOMAD Jukebox players, which looked like CD players, these have the appearance of a cassette player.
+The first models branded as a "Zen" were released under the NOMAD line, and had an anodized aluminium case.
+The 2.5-inch Fujitsu hard drives ranged from a 20 (NOMAD Jukebox Zen), 30 (Zen NX, Zen Xtra), 40 and 60 GB (Xtra).
+Unlike the earlier NOMAD Jukebox players, which looked like CD players, these had the appearance of a cassette player.